Jobsidney/Quiz-Board/README.md

 ## [Features](https://jobsidney.github.io/Quiz-Board/)

 - Well Designed Interface(UI).
-- intensive use of pure css for design
+- intensive use of Vanilla css for design
-- Vannilla Javascript
+- Javascript
 - HTML5
 - Switch to multiple pages via links and buttons
 - Responsive to variety of devices like mobile,tablet and PC